mircealungu/mircea/thoughtstream.md

+sep 1

+we have writing to see how shallow our thoughts are. and we have programming too see how shallow our writing is

 Aug 26

 quite unintuitive, but the resting energy expenditure of our bodies increase when we fast, and this effect can be seen for up to four days even. ([scientific article](https://pubmed.ncbi.nlm.nih.gov/10837292/)).
 Although at a second thought, it's not that unintuitive: the person needs more energy to find food! ([more elaborate discussion](https://www.dietdoctor.com/does-fasting-burn-muscle))